Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 )
 ```

-- The `ReactDOM.render(..., document.getElementById('root'))` will render the html tags into a root div element made by React
+- The `ReactDOM.render(..., document.getElementById('root'))` will render the HTML tags into a root div element made by React
 - Best practice: `<React.StrictMode>` [React strict mode](https://reactjs.org/docs/strict-mode.html)
 - Initialize your `<Pond>` for the entire project
 - `<App />` will be our application what we will write